Cognitive Behavioral Therapy for Sexual Performance Anxiety: Does It Work?

 What CBT is, how it works for ED, and what the research says about its effectiveness.

-by Brian Mahoney | Posted May 15, 2025
+by Brian Mahoney | Updated May 25, 2026

-What is CBT for Erectile Dysfunction?
+What is CBT for Sexual Performance Anxiety & Erectile Dysfunction?

-CBT for ED Research Results
+CBT for Sexual Performance Anxiety Research Results

 Another study showed that CBT completely resolved ED for 41.7% of men and largely resolved it for a further 27.8%.